-F-1 visas are issued for visits to High schools, US-American universities, Colleges, Language courses, Training and further education.
+F-1 visas are issued for visits to High schools, American universities, Colleges, Language courses, Training and further education.

 F-1 visas, officially known as "student visas", allow foreign nationals to attend academic and scientific educational institutions in the USA.